 - Install Gnaural for Windows

-- If you are running MacOSX 10.5 or higher, Install Gnaural for MacOSX.
-For early
+- If you are running MacOSX 10.7 ("Lion") or higher, try this Gnaural for MacOSX.

 - For Ubuntu's official version: Gnaural for Ubuntu

 a .pet installer for ver.
 5.2 (meaning you can now